WKU vs Houston College Basketball Game Preview

 What is going to happen

-WKU is not bad and has got the potential for a good run, but is devastating at Houston Fertita.
-It will get off to a hot start and be up all the way.
+WKU is not bad and has got the potential for a good run, but is disastrous at Houston Fertita.
+It will get off to a hot start and stay up all the way.

 WKU vs Houston Prediction, Line